 Animal & Bylaw Services advocates responsible pet ownership for cats and dogs based on the following five principles:

-- License and provide permanent identification for: cats and dogs.
+- Licence and provide permanent identification for: cats and dogs.

 - Spay or neuter pets.